zolotarovgl/GeneExt/README.md

 ```bash
 python geneext.py -g test_data/annotation.gtf -b test_data/alignments.bam -o result.gtf --peak_perc 0
 ```
+(Note: `--peak_perc 0` is set to 0 to disable peak filtering as the test dataset is too small).
 Please, first test whether the tool works properly on the test data!

 For details on how to obtain alignment file, please refer to the [manual](Manual.md).
 If problems persist, don't hesitate to contact the authors.